nickedwards109/Clamp-Miller/README.md

+# Using the application

+Clamp-Miller is a CNC programming utility that generates a CNC program for manufacturing custom clamps for a CNC router.
+It asks the user for a few mechanical parameters and then generates a CNC program consisting of G-Code.
+A CNC router can then run the CNC program to cut out the clamp from a piece of material stock.

+You can go ahead and use the application at http://ec2-13-58-192-235.us-east-2.compute.amazonaws.com:1111/

+# Setting up your CNC router
 This guide assumes that you have basic technical experience in setting up a CNC router and running a CNC program.
 If that doesn't describe you, please consider finding a makerspace that has a CNC router and a community where you can learn!

-Clamp-Miller is a CNC programming utility that creates a CNC program which can be used to machine a clamp for milling workholding applications.

-Here's how you can run the application and generate a CNC program:
-  - Install Ruby 2.x and Bundler 2.x on your local machine
-  - Clone the application source code to your machine
-  - In a terminal, navigate to the source code's root directory
-  - Install dependencies by running `$ bundle install`
-  - Start a local server by running `$ puma ./web/server.ru`
-  - In a browser, navigate to localhost:9292
-  - Fill out the form and submit it!
-  - If you want to preview the toolpath, copy the G-code program and paste it into the simulator at [Q'n'dirty toolpath simulator](https://nraynaud.github.io/webgcode/)

 Once you have generated a CNC program, consider whether your CNC machine manages spindle control manually or through G-code.
 The generated CNC program only controls feed motions and feedrate speeds.
 If the spindle on your CNC machine is managed by G-code, you will need add code at the beginning of the program to turn on the spindle with something like `S1000M03` and turn it off at the end of the program with `M05`.